dmlc/cxxnet/doc/tasks.md

 #### Finetune
-To use finetune, you need to set ```task=finetune``` in your global setting.
+To use finetune, you need to set ```task=finetune``` and ```model_in``` parameters in your global setting.
 Other parts are the same as task train.
 Note that finetune task will copy the parameters in the old network to the new one in the case that their layer names are exactly same.
 All other parts are initialized randomly.
 Note that ***You cannot copy a layer without a name.*** So it is a best practice that you add name for each layer, though it is not a must.